 You'll need to complete:

-If you don't have qualifications in science, you may be able to join a 6 year degree course in medicine.
-This includes a 1 year pre-medical or foundation year.
+You may be able to join a 6-year degree course in medicine if you have no science qualifications.
+This includes a one-year pre-medical or foundation year.

-When you apply for a course in medicine, you may be asked to take the UK Clinical Aptitude Test (UKCAT) or the BioMedical Admissions Test (BMAT).
-They test the skills you'll need on the course like critical thinking, problem solving, data analysis, communication and scientific knowledge.
+When you apply for a course in medicine, you could be asked to take the University Clinical Aptitude Test or BioMedical Admissions Test.
+They test the skills you'll need on the course, like critical thinking, problem solving, data analysis, communication and scientific knowledge.

 You'll usually need:

 - 7 GCSEs, including sciences, with 5 subjects at grades 9 to 7 (A* or A) and English and maths at least grade 6 to 5 (B)

 - 3 A levels at grade A in chemistry and either biology, physics or maths, plus another academic subject